 - Evaluating and visualizing model performance

 This tutorial includes a Jupyter Notebook written in Python.
-You can run the Notebook on IBM Cloud using Watson Studio with a free trial account.
+You can run the Notebook on IBM Cloud using Watson Studio with an IBM Cloud account.

 Sign up or log in.